EMU Faculty of Arts and Sciences

 The Vision Statement

-To become a respected and competitive faculty in all the core disciplines of the arts and sciences, to contribute to the ongoing developments in all these disciplines, and reflecting these changes in our curricula in order to graduate first-rate students in the international arena.
+To remain as a respected and competitive faculty in all core disciplines of the arts and sciences, to contribute to the ongoing developments in all these disciplines, and to apply these changes in our curricula in order to graduate first-rate students in the international arena.

 The Faculty of Arts and Sciences abides by the following values:

 - Transparency and Accountability

 The Policies of the Faculty of Arts and Sciences

 Based on the mission and vision statements, the Faculty of Arts and Sciences has developed the following policies: